Writing and publishing a book on Amazon is easy. But to give yourself a better chance at success, should you test market your book?

-If it’s a success and you are getting regular sales of your ebook, you can then take your next steps.
+If it’s a success and you get regular ebook sales, you can take your next steps.

-You can send your trial ebook covers to a designer to give them an idea of what is working for you.
+You can send your trial ebook covers to a designer to give them an idea of what works for you.

-You could also then consider an audiobook version if you wish.
+You could also consider an audiobook version if you wish.

 But what do you do if your efforts to test market your book aren’t what you hoped for?